openebs/website/website/src/blogs/2018-03-18-how-do-i-configure-openebs-to-use-storage-on-specific-kubernetes-nodes.md

 author: Amit Kumar Das
 author_info: Engineer the DAO
 date: 18-03-2018
-tags: Howdoi, Openebs, Solutions, Kubernetes, Tutorials
+tags: Howdoi, OpenEBS, Solutions, Kubernetes, Tutorials
 excerpt: A OpenEBS Volume comprises of a Target pod and Replica pod(s).
 There can be one or more Replica pods.
 The Replica pods are the ones that access the underlying disk resources for storing the data.
 ---